 Jett has been left with emotional scares that run deep and we truly don't have a grasp of at present.
 He has been diagnosed with Post Traumatic Stress Disorder, Anxiety, Stress Depression and ADHD.

 We have watched our Jett withdraw from life at times, other times we are dealing with a child who has no idea how to manage his emotions so will seek danger in an altered state of mind.
 When Dylan had a seizure at the beach, Jett went into a panic hours later.
 He jumped onto our roof at 3 years of age and ran recklessly around it until Nathan could catch him.
 We have tried everything to help him and will continue to, however life goes on and we can't keep our house in lock-down and our children prisoners.
 That is not a quality of life they deserve and as parents it’s not a life we want to live.

 Our story is not unique, it’s not a sad story either.
 In fact, we are absolutely blessed with our two boys and their resilience, character and love.

 Every day is a blessing and after years of coming to terms with our path as a family we have chosen to live life and live it to the fullest.
 We are prepared at all times, with every available medicine and portable medical devices to ensure Dylan's safety whilst we wait for help.
 Our journey is crazy and terrifying at times but as parents and individuals our children have made us the people we are now.

 As a family we have looked for technology to help us on this journey, when we have wanted to allow carers to watch Dylan and for him to attend the local mainstream school.
 Or to monitor Jett when he 'takes off'.

 We have brought these items for our own personal use and have found they worked.
-We still use the pendants, watches and tracking devices.
+We still use the pendants, and battery tracking units.
 Our hope is that our journey will help others to find help quickly and effectively.

 Don't let fear hold you back from having a fantastic life!